milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 As you can see the loss in the final epoch is visibily greater when the data is unscaled at 1.1618 compared to when the data is scaled, which is 1.1517.
 I only hope that this is also reflected in the public score.

-Edit: public RMSLE score - 1.0730, current leaderboard position - 480/1055 (55th percentile)
+Edit: public RMSLE score - 1.0730, new leaderboard position - 480/1055 (55th percentile)

 only a single percentile increase but LESGOOOOO finally an improvement.
 Funny how after all that tuning, the thing that got the score to improve was some damn scaling.